gmnprada/wanbioner/docs/README.md

 ```

 ### Wanbioner Core Common | WBCC | WBN | WC
-Wanboner Core Common Structure , shortest Common Core abbreviation, header , variable and lookup table, packet and message structure to be used across OSI Layer , either secure network or unsecure network to be used as protocol agreements, consensus, and monitoring.
+Wanbioner Core Common Structure , shortest "Common Core" abbreviation, header , variable and lookup table, packet and message structure to be used across OSI Layer , either secure network or unsecure network to be used as protocol agreements, consensus, and monitoring.

 Purpose
 - Make data persistent across wanbioner node